 Here’s what you need to know

-Let me just give you a brief background and then we’ll talk about whether this is legit or whether this is a scam because I believe that you need to know this.
+Let me just give you a brief background on federal rent checks and then we’ll talk about whether this is legit or whether this is a scam, because I believe that you need to know this.

 The government needs office space, right?
-I mean, it doesn’t matter what it is, whether it’s the FBI, CIA, or the Department of Justice, the government needs office space.
-These days, they are leasing it.
+It doesn’t matter what government it is: whether it’s the FBI, CIA, or the Department of Justice, they all need office space.
+And these days, they are leasing it.

-You see, the government used to own all the buildings, but years ago, in order to spruce up the balance sheet, they sold the buildings because this gets a lot of money in, right?
+The government used to own all the buildings, but years ago, in order to spruce up the balance sheet, they sold the buildings because it brought in a lot of money.

 And now they are leasing it back.